 How Many Toonies Are in a Roll?

 A roll of toonies comprises 25 coins, totaling $50 for a full roll.
 Introduced in 1996 to replace the two-dollar paper bill, the toonie underwent design and security enhancements in 2012.
-Paper toonie wrappers are commonly colored red or purple, depending on the manufacturer.
+Paper toonie wrappers are commonly coloured red or purple, depending on the manufacturer.